Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Most people become eligible for Medicare by turning 65.

-This means you can qualify without having to meet income, health status or residency requirements, which is a big difference from Medi-Cal and other state Medicaid programs.
+This means you can qualify without having to meet income or health status, which is a big difference from Medi-Cal and other state Medicaid programs.

-More than 8 million people with disabilities or medical conditions such as end-stage renal disease (ESRD) also qualify for Medicare.
-And like seniors in the program, these beneficiaries do not have to meet income or residency requirements.
+About 7 million people with disabilities or medical conditions such as end-stage renal disease (ESRD) also qualify for Medicare.
+And like seniors in the program, these beneficiaries do not have to meet income requirements.

 Medicare coverage is based on each person's eligibility.
 It won't cover your family members or spouse.
 For example, a couple can become eligible for Medicare at different times based on when each person’s 65th birthday is.
 That differs from Medi-Cal, where coverage can extend to family members within the household when the program’s income requirements are met.